 A child enters a school as a toddler and leaves as a teenager.
 It was important that the design remains valid for generations of children.
 It was also important that a school went beyond the 3 dimensions of space and catered to the 4th dimension of time.

-The central block was conceived as column-free space that housed the common facilities like laboratories, library etc. allowing flexibility to adapt to changing functional requirements.
+The central block was conceived as a column-free space that housed the common facilities like laboratories, library, etc., allowing flexibility to adapt to changing functional requirements.
 For the left and right wings, the column structure followed the classroom grid.
-Together it ensured the minimal cost of structural design.
+Together, it ensured the minimal cost of structural design.
 Further, a split level was created by staggering the central bay level by 4’-0.
-This ensured two floors of classrooms could access common activities.
-The connecting staircase was planned not just as a means to access the levels but also allow children and teachers to pause, sit and synergize in an informal manner.
-The playful design and the colour treatment emphasized the informality of the space.
+This ensured that two floors of classrooms could access common activities.
+The connecting staircase was planned not just as a means to access the levels but also allow children and teachers to pause, sit and synergise in an informal manner.
+The playful design and the colour treatment emphasised the informality of the space.

 Green Acres Facade Concept